Master of Science in Dental Hygiene

 MSDH - Master of Science in Dental Hygiene

-The MDH Master of Dental Hygiene program prepares leaders in the profession for research, the healthcare industry and academia.
+The Master of Science in Dental Hygiene (MSDH) program prepares leaders in the profession for research, the healthcare industry and academ.

 Courses in the management track provide students with knowledge and skills necessary for positions within the healthcare industry such as sales representatives, managers of marketing and professional relations divisions, managers of large dental clinics, practice management consultants and entrepreneurs.

 "I was hired upon graduation to join the academic community and participate in a start-up dental hygiene program.
 The UMN MDH* program prepared me to confidently develop curriculum, serve as clinic coordinator, and participate in a successful accreditation."